SodiumZH/NFF-Girls/wiki/gameplay-en.md

 ### Soul Carpet

 A variation of Carpet.
 Player/mob standing on it will get Undead Affinity effect which immediately expires once player steps out, including jumping up.
-It will also remove the ~~Wither I~~ Curse of Necromancy effect of Necromancer's Hat.
+It will also remove the curse effect of Necromancer's Hat.